umb-hub/What-A-Capacity-Test/README.md

 MariaDB Server is a docker continer with prebuilded image with preconfigured MySQL service in listening on port 3306.

-`dbapp.sql` file is preloaded in `/docker-entrypoint-initdb.d` path in order to init e populate database.
+`dbapp.sql` file is preloaded in `/docker-entrypoint-initdb.d` path to init e populate database.

 ### Apache JMeter